Christmas volunteering ideas | 2019 and 2020

 December is winter in Mexico, but that doesn’t mean snow shovels or getting wrapped up in Christmas-themed sweaters.
 Mildly warm weather is the norm in Mexico during December, which is the perfect climate for holiday festivities.

-A primarily Catholic nation, Christmas is celebrated in full force throughout Mexico, although festivities begin little earlier than in Anglophone countries.
-The most popular Mexican Christmas or ‘Navidad’ tradition is ‘Posadas’, a nine-day celebration which starts on the 16th of December.
+A primarily Catholic nation, Christmas is celebrated in full force throughout Mexico, although festivities begin a little earlier than in most anglophone countries.
+The most popular Mexican Christmas or “Navidad” tradition is “Posadas”, a nine-day celebration that starts on 16 December.

-On Christmas Eve, ‘Noche Buena’, the 25th of December, the children are invited in for a family dinner at the end of which they will get to bash a star-shaped piñata filled with candy.
+On Christmas Eve, “Noche Buena”, the children are invited in for a family dinner at the end of which they will get to bash a star-shaped piñata filled with candy.

-In Mexico, nativity scenes or ‘nacimientos’ are more common than Christmas trees and gifts are not exchanged at Christmas time, but are rather reserved for the 6th of January, or ‘El Dia De Los Reyes’, The Day of the Three Kings, when they are delivered by The Baby Jesus, ‘El Niñito Dios’.
+In Mexico, nativity scenes or “nacimientos” are more common than Christmas trees and gifts are not exchanged at Christmas time, but are rather reserved for 6 January, or “El Dia De Los Reyes”, The Day of the Three Kings, when they are delivered by The Baby Jesus, “El Niñito Dios”.

-Another important Mexican celebration in December is the day of Our Lady of Guadalupe, the 12th of December, an important national symbol in Mexico.
+Another important Mexican celebration in December is the day of Our Lady of Guadalupe, an important national symbol in Mexico, on 12 December.
 In most Mexican cities there are processions, with singing, incense, and flowers, down the main streets to a cathedral or chapel.

-While in Mexico why not enjoy a popular Mexican Christmas delicacy called ‘buñuelos’, a fried fritter, covered in sugar or syrup, often flavored with cinnamon.
-You can buy them just about anywhere on the side of the road during Christmastime and it’s traditional to make a wish and smash the plate after you’ve finished the last crumb.
+While in Mexico why not enjoy a popular Mexican Christmas delicacy called “buñuelos”, a fried fritter, covered in sugar or syrup and often flavored with cinnamon.
+You can buy them just about anywhere on the side of the road during Christmastime and it’s a tradition to make a wish and smash the plate after you’ve finished the last crumb.

 Many people ask for a good year ahead as well as healthy, happy families and communities.
 By partnering with GVI, this can be more than a wish.
-You can personally help to build stronger communities in Mexico.
+You can personally assist in the building of stronger communities in Mexico.

 Christmas volunteering in India